gloryanislase/walmart-retail-analytics-validated/README.md

 **Findings:** Volume stays flat (300-400 transactions) from 06:00-14:00, then spikes sharply to ~1,200 transactions from 15:00 onward, staying elevated until 20:00.

-**Insight:** Customer activity is concentrated in a five-hour evening window, disproving the assumption that stores peak during the lunch hour.
-This is likely driven by post-work shopping habits.
+**Insight:** Customer activity is concentrated in a five-hour evening window, showing that transaction volume in this dataset is concentrated in the afternoon and evening rather than around lunch.
+One possible explanation is post-work shopping behavior, although the dataset does not directly capture customer occupation or trip purpose.

 **Recommendation:** Reduce morning staffing to a functional minimum; concentrate manpower and restocking schedules around the 15:00-20:00 window to prevent checkout bottlenecks.